Humpback Whale Research

 What's the project about?

 From July to September every year, hundreds of humpback whales migrate to Mozambique to breed and calve.
-The goal of the project is for researchers to consistently gather data on the annual migration of humpback whales in Mozambique.
-Volunteers assist a specialist whale researcher to gather data for scientific studies of these wonderful animals, which are used for international policy-making.
+The goal of the humpback whale research project is for marine biologists to gather data on the annual migration of humpback whales in Mozambique.
+Volunteers assist a specialist whale researcher to gather data for scientific studies of these wonderful animals, which are then used for international policy-making.

 How will I be contributing?